NREL/scikit-sundae/docs/source/user_guide/installation.rst

 Platform Support
 ^^^^^^^^^^^^^^^^
-Scikit-SUNDAE currently supports the following architectures:
+scikit-SUNDAE currently supports the following architectures:

 * 64-bit x86 architectures on all major platforms: MacOS, Linux, and Windows
 * ARM support is available for MacOS